mlflow/mlflow/docs/source/llms/deployments/index.rst

             self, payload: embeddings.RequestPayload
         ) -> embeddings.ResponsePayload: ...

 Then, you need to create a Python package that contains the plugin implementation.
-For example:
+You must specify an entry point under the `mlflow.gateway.providers`, so that your plugin can be detected by MLflow.
+The entry point should be in the format ``<name> = <module>:<class>``.

 .. code-block:: toml
     :caption: pyproject.toml